caralocke/web-sprint-challenge-advanced-react/README.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [x] Submit via Codegrade by commiting and pushing any new changes.
-* [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
+* [x] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
-* [ ] Check codegrade for automated feedback.
+* [x] Check codegrade for automated feedback.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [x] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+* [x] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+  A) A functinal component is a basic JavaScript component that returns an element.
+A stateful component contains the state object and handles the changing of the state and user actions.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+  A) A componentWillMount function is called when the app first renders to the DOM (it is only called once).
+A componentWillUpdate function will be called when the state of whatever is in the dependency array changes.

 3. Define stateful logic.
+    A) Stateful logic is any code that can use state.
+It can be put into a hook and be used by many components and it can perform changes to the independent parts of state.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  A) The first step is 'Arrange' where you render the component you want to test.
+Second, 'Act' where you select your identifiers and do something with them (i.e. grab a text input and type something into it).
+Finally the third step is 'Assert' where you actually test things.
+For example, this is where you test that something you selected actually apears.